penumbra-zone/dex-explorer/README.md

 A DEX explorer for [Penumbra](https://penumbra.zone/).

 > [!WARNING]
-> This repository is deprecated in favor of [Penumbra's official monorepo](https://github.com/penumbra-zone/web).
+> This repository is deprecated in favor of [the Penumbra web monorepo](https://github.com/penumbra-zone/web).
 It is no longer maintained and will not receive updates.
 Please refer to the monorepo for the latest developments and features.

 ## Getting Started